alphagov/govuk_need_api/README.md

     bundle install
     bundle exec unicorn -p 3000

+The tests (and the search/indexing functionality) won't work unless you have an elasticsearch server running on localhost port 9200, or unless you change the configuration in `config/initializers/elasticsearch.rb`.

 ### GDS development

 If you're using the development VM, you should run the app from the `development` repository using Bowler and Foreman.